atakanaltok/awesome-useful-websites/README.md

 * https://burnermail.io/ - Hide your personal email address, control who can send you emails, and generate new burners with one click
 * https://www.security.org/security-score/ - Learn about your security score
 * https://www.startpage.com/ - Get privacy protection across the web.
 Extension for instant tracker blocking & more
-* http://iknowwhatyoudownload.com/ - Torrent downloads and distributions for your IP address